cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

-If you are using a (project name)[#project-names-and-the-catalog-server] for your queue, then the workers will be aware that the manager is using TLS and communicate accordingly automatically.
+If you are using a (project name)[#project-names-and-the-catalog-server] for your queue, then the workers will be aware that the manager is using SSL and communicate accordingly automatically.
 However, you are directly specifying the address of the manager when launching the workers, then you need to add the `--ssl` flag to the command line, as: